 Most visitors to Poland experience no difficulties.
-But you should be alert to the possibility of street crime and petty theft, and that foreigners may appear to be lucrative targets.
+Serious crime against foreigners is rare, but crimes do occur and in some cases attacks have been racially motivated.
+You should be alert to the possibility of street crime and petty theft, and that foreigners may appear to be easy targets.
 Keep valuables and cash out of sight, especially in crowded areas and tourist spots where pickpockets and bag snatchers operate.

 There is a higher risk of robbery at main rail stations and on all train services, especially overnight sleeper trains.
 You are most at risk while boarding and leaving trains.

-Unregulated taxi drivers operate at the Warsaw airports and elsewhere.
-They commonly overcharge.
+Unregulated taxi drivers operate at Warsaw airports and elsewhere.
+They often overcharge.
 Only use official taxis, which have the name and telephone number of the taxi company on the side of the door and on the top of the taxi.
 They will also show a rate card on the window of the vehicle.
-Taxis with a crest but no company name are not officially registered taxis.
+Taxis with a crest but no company name are not official taxis.

-Don’t leave drinks or food unattended and beware of accepting drinks from casual acquaintances.
+Don’t leave drinks or food unattended and beware of accepting drinks from strangers.
 There have been a small number of reports of drinks being spiked and visitors having their valuables stolen.

-Public transport tickets must be validated at the start of a journey.
-You will be fined on the spot if you are travelling with an invalid ticket, usually 180zl (around £36).
-You can buy tickets at most newspaper stands and kiosks with a sign reading ‘Bilety’ or ticket machines distributed in cities.
+You must validate a public transport ticket at the start of a journey.
+You will be fined on the spot if you’re travelling with an invalid ticket, usually 266PLN (around £54).
+You can buy tickets at most newspaper stands and kiosks with a sign reading ‘Bilety’ or ticket machines found in cities.

 If you drive and have been drinking (even a single unit of alcohol) you can be charged.
-If you break Polish driving laws you should be prepared to pay an on the spot fine in cash in Polish currency to the police.
-Foreigners who are settled in Poland and have a permanent address may be fined with a credit ticket that can be paid later.
+If you break Polish driving laws you should be prepared to pay an on the spot fine of between 100 and 500 PLN (around £20-100) in cash in Polish currency to the police.
+If you live in Poland and have a permanent address you may be given a fine that can be paid later.

-Using a mobile phone while driving (unless ‘hands free’) is banned.
+You must not use a mobile phone while driving (unless ‘hands free’).

-If you are a dual Polish-British national and are arrested or detained in Poland, you will be deemed to be Polish by the Polish authorities.
+If you are a dual Polish-British national and are arrested or detained in Poland, you will be treated as a Polish national by the Polish authorities.
 You will have the same rights as any other Polish citizen in these circumstances (including the right to legal representation).